ANiggemann/ANI-Camera-Remote/README.md

 * Choose the M5Stack board in Arduino IDE
 * Set the COM port where the M5Stack is connected to
 * Compile and upload ANI_CameraRemote.ino to the M5Stack
-** The Sketch takes care of the correct board by conditional compile for ESP8266 or EPS32 (M5Stack)
+** The sketch takes care of the correct board by conditional compile for ESP8266 or EPS32 (M5Stack)
 * Connect GPIO2 and GND to the camera.
 Pin assignment can be found on the bottom of the M5Stack

 Usage
 -
 * The right button (button C) moves the selector (red line) down
 * The left button (button A) increases the value (white lines) or activates the function (yellow lines)
-* The middle button (button B) decreases the value (whie lines) or activates the function (yellow lines)
+* The middle button (button B) decreases the value (white lines) or activates the function (yellow lines)
-* Value change can be speed up by pressing and holding the direction button (A oder B) and then pressing and holding button C
+* Value change can be speed up by pressing and holding the direction button (A or B) and then pressing and holding button C
 * The screen will go blank after 60 seconds (s. settings) and can be activated again by pressing any button (A,B or C)
 * The M5Stack can be turned off by double clicking the red button on the side
-* Pressing and holding the C button for 5 seconds activates the Configuration Menu ** WiFi can be turned ON (standard is OFF after starting the ANI-Camera-Remote on the M5Stack) ** WiFi can be turned OFF.
+* Pressing and holding the C button for 5 seconds activates the Configuration Menu
+  * WiFi can be turned ON (standard is OFF after starting the ANI-Camera-Remote on the M5Stack)
+  * WiFi can be turned OFF.
 This will result in a restart as well
+* The WiFi connection and webGUI can be used in parallel to the M5Stack UI
+* Turning off the WiFi reduces the energy consumption

 License
 -